In-Depth Overview of FinTech Regulations in 2023

 For example, a FinTech company was recently fined $2.5 million.
 This fine is for not structuring its loan in a way that allows consumers to build their credit scores.
 This isn’t much of a surprise as compliance standards in FinTech are held to the barest minimum.

 To apply for a loan from a traditional bank, you’ll have to submit many documents to fulfill the stipulations of anti-money laundering acts.
-But most P2P lending technology platforms don’t require that.
+For example, you’ll need to do this to get a SBA business loan.

 All this will change as FinTech will come under increased scrutiny from agencies.